 So, your customers will see the difference as “This is X’s personal website/store” vs. “This is X’s Etsy shop.”

 If you didn’t already know, Etsy is a unique marketplace for handmade items, vintage products, and craft supplies.
 They also have a channel for wholesale too.
-However, they do have strict guidelines on what you can sell and what you can’t sell on their platform.
+However, they do have strict guidelines on what you can sell and what you can’t sell on Etsy.

 Shopify is entirely different in this regard.
 It’s a hosted ecommerce platform and it applies no restrictions on what kind of items you can sell, as long as it’s legal.